Jet transport coefficients by elastic and radiative scatterings in the strongly interacting quark-gluon plasma: Results: qhat and energy loss dE/dx

-In Figs. \ref{fig:qhat-p_scenarios} and \ref{fig:elos-p_scenarios} we present the jet momentum dependence of $\qhat/T^3$ and $(1/T^2) dE/dx$, respectively, for different scenarios for a jet parton with a medium temperature $T=0.2$ GeV (left side) and $T=0.4$ GeV (right side).
-The blue lines represent results for elastic processes only and the orange lines represent the results for the sum of elastic and inelastic contributions.
-Here one can see that the scaled $\qhat$ and $dE/dx$ for elastic and elastic + inelastic collisions grow with increasing of jet momentum $p$ for all Scenarios for the coupling constants.
-The $p$-dependence of the elastic $\qhat$ and $dE/dx$ is weaker than for the inelastic one.
+In Figs. \ref{fig:qhat-p_scenarios} and \ref{fig:elos-p_scenarios} we present the jet momentum dependence of $\qhat/T^3$ and $(1/T^2) dE/dx$, respectively, for different scenarios for a jet parton at medium temperature $T=0.2$ GeV (left side) and $T=0.4$ GeV (right side).
+The blue lines represent results for elastic processes only, and the orange lines represent the results for the sum of elastic and inelastic contributions.
+Here one can see that the scaled $\qhat$ and $dE/dx$ for elastic and elastic + inelastic collisions grow with increasing of jet momentum $p$ for all scenarios for the coupling constants.
+The $p$ dependence of the elastic $\qhat$ and $dE/dx$ is weaker than for the inelastic one.

-As follows from Figs. \ref{fig:qhat-p_scenarios} and \ref{fig:elos-p_scenarios} the absolute values of $\qhat/T^3$ and $dE/dx$ depend strongly on the choice of the strong coupling in the interaction vertices.
-The assumption of a fast thermalisation of the jet parton and emitted gluon in the sQGP leads to a larger energy loss at low $T$ and a transverse-momentum broadening (Scenario 0) compared to the other scenarios with a strong coupling that depends on the energy/momentum transfer.
+As follows from Figs. \ref{fig:qhat-p_scenarios} and \ref{fig:elos-p_scenarios}, the absolute values of $\qhat/T^3$ and $dE/dx$ depend strongly on the choice of the strong coupling in the interaction vertices.
+The default DQPM (Scenario 0) leads to a larger transverse momentum broadening (Fig. \ref{fig:qhat-p_scenarios}) and a larger energy loss (Fig. \ref{fig:elos-p_scenarios}) at low $T$ compared to the other scenarios.
+This is due to the fact that the DQPM strong coupling $g$ grows rapidly at $T\to T_c$, and at low $T$ it is much larger than $g$ for the other scenarios, where its value depends on the energy/momentum transfer (cf. Fig. \ref{fig:coupling_comparison}).
+In other words, Scenario 0 corresponds to a fast "thermalization" of the jet parton and emitted gluon in the sQGP, since the $g$ of DQPM is evaluated for the thermal medium.

-The different scenarios for the jet parton interaction in the sQPG can be tested in future studies with realistic calculations of $R_{AA}$ and $v_2$ based on the PHSD microscopic transport approach \cite{Cassing:2008nn,Moreau:2019vhw} by incorporating the radiative processes and accounting for the LPM effects.
+The different scenarios for the jet parton interaction in the sQPG can be tested in future studies with realistic calculations of $R_{AA}$ and $v_2$ based on the PHSD microscopic transport approach \cite{Cassing:2008nn,Moreau:2019vhw} by incorporating the radiative processes and accounting for the LPM effect.
 We note that the sensitivity of the $R_{AA}$ and $v_2$ to the choice of the strong coupling has been addressed within the BAMPS model by comparing the results for constant $\alpha_s=0.3$ with those for a temperature dependent $\alpha_s(T)$ \cite{Senzel:2020tgf}.
 This sensitivity might be larger within the DQPM based description of jet attenuation in the sQGP medium due to the additional temperature dependence of the DQPM parton masses and widths.